back-to/generic/README.md

 It is a generic streamlink plugin, which will search for playlists and iframes on every Website.

-It also has some builtin Javascript decoder for common players.

 ### How can it be used?